aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 newproduct.png
 ```
 Now as you can see even though we have a new POD created after we deleted the old pod we still can see the file on the Directory .
 This is the main functionality of Persistent Volumes (PVs).
-Amazon EBS is storing the data and keeping our data safe and available .
+Amazon EFS is storing the data and keeping our data safe and available .